Memorial marks 210th anniversary of crucial battle between Native Americans and United States

 “They were going to fight to the end.
 The warriors were going to do what they could do to protect the women and children, protect themselves, protect our freedom, what we had here,” Hill said.

 Leaders of the Muscogee Nation on Saturday placed a wreath on the battle site.
-The wreath was red, in honor of the warriors who were known as Red Sticks.
+The wreath was made of red flowers, in honor of the warriors who were known as Red Sticks.
 It was decorated with six eagle feathers in recognition of the six tribal towns that had taken refuge there.

-Despite signing a treaty with the United States, the Muscogee were eventually forcibly removed from the Southeast to Oklahoma on the Trail of Tears.
+Despite signing a treaty with the U.S., the Muscogee were eventually forcibly removed from the Southeast to Oklahoma on the Trail of Tears.
 Some of their descendants made the journey back to the land their ancestors called home to attend the remembrance ceremony.

 “Hearing the wind and the trees and imagining those that came before us, they heard those same things.
-It wakes something up in your DNA,” Dode Barnett, a member of the Muscogee Nation Tribal Council, said.
-Barnett said their story is one of survival.
+It wakes something up in your DNA,” said Dode Barnett, a member of the Muscogee Nation Tribal Council.

 RaeLynn Butler, the Muscogee Nation’s secretary of culture and humanities, has visited the site multiple times but said it is emotional each time.